airswap/airswap-about/instant/run-a-maker.md

 | `createTokenPairIndex` | If your token pair is not on the indexer it must be created.                                                                                  |

 See the [Indexer Contract](../contracts/indexer.md) for method details.
 You can interact with indexer contracts either programmatically or through tools like [MEW](https://www.myetherwallet.com/).

-{% hint style="warning" %}
-Guides on setting intent to trade are in the works.
-{% endhint %}